JasperFx/marten/docs/events/projections/custom.md

 1. New reader subscribed to newsletter and _ReaderSubscribed_ event was published.
 Projection handles the event and creates new view record in database.
 1. User opened newsletter and _NewsletterOpened_ event was published.
 Projection handles the event and updates view in database with incremented opens count.
 1. User unsubscribed from newsletter and _ReaderUnsubscribed_ event was published.
 Projection removed the view from database (because we market it with `DeleteEvent`).
 1. User opened newsletter after unsubscribing and _NewsletterOpened_ event was published.
-As there is no record in database if we use the default behaviour then new record will be created with only data that are applied for the _NewsletterOpened_ event.
+As there is no record in database if we use the default behavior then new record will be created with only data that are applied for the _NewsletterOpened_ event.
 That's might create views with unexpected state. <u>In that case, **onlyUpdate** set to **true** should be used.
 Having that, if the view does not exist then the event will not be projected and new view record will not be created in database.</u>

 <!-- snippet: sample_viewprojection-with-update-only -->
 <a id='snippet-sample_viewprojection-with-update-only'></a>